-- a) Credit risk: The risk that a counterparty, whether a participant or other entity, will be unable to fully meet its financial obligations either when due or at any time in the future. - b) Liquidity risk: The risk that a counterparty, whether a participant or other entity, will have insufficient funds to meet its financial obligations as and when expected, although it may be able to do so at some time in the future. - c) Legal risk: The risk of the unexpected application of a law or regulation, usually resulting in a loss.
-Legal risk can also arise if the application of relevant laws and regulations is uncertain. - d) Operational risk: The risk that deficiencies in information systems or internal processes, human errors, management failures, or disruptions from external events will result in the reduction, deterioration, or breakdown of services provided by a FMI, other payment systems and payment service providers. - e) General Business risk: The risk that are related to the administration and operation of a FMI, other payment system or payment service provider, as a business enterprise, excluding those related to the default of a participant or another entity such as a settlement bank, global custodian or another FMI.
+- a) Credit risk: The risk that a counterparty, whether a participant or other entity, will be unable to fully meet its financial obligations either when due or at any time in the future. - b) Cyber-Security Risk The risk that the potential or loss resulting from a cyberattack or data breach on an organisation.
+It involves identifying potential threats and vulnerabilities in an organisation's digital systems and network. - c) Liquidity risk: The risk that a counterparty, whether a participant or other entity, will have insufficient funds to meet its financial obligations as and when expected, although it may be able to do so at some time in the future. - d) Legal risk: The risk of the unexpected application of a law or regulation, usually resulting in a loss.
+Legal risk can also arise if the application of relevant laws and regulations is uncertain. - e) Operational risk: The risk that deficiencies in information systems or internal processes, human errors, management failures, or disruptions from external events will result in the reduction, deterioration, or breakdown of services provided by a FMI, other payment systems and payment service providers. - f) General Business risk: The risk that are related to the administration and operation of a FMI, other payment system or payment service provider, as a business enterprise, excluding those related to the default of a participant or another entity such as a settlement bank, global custodian or another FMI.
 A failure to manage general business risk could result in a disruption of the operations of a FMI's, other payment system or payment service provider.

-- f) Systemic risk: The inability of an FMI or one or more of its system participants to perform as expected and could cause other participants to be unable to meet their obligations when due.
-The inability of the FMI to complete settlement could have significant adverse effects on the market it serves and the broader economy. - g) Custody and Investment risk: Custody Risk is the risk of loss of assets held in custody in the event of a custodian's insolvency, negligence, fraud, poor administration or inadequate recordkeeping.
+- g) Systemic risk: The inability of an FMI or one or more of its system participants to perform as expected and could cause other participants to be unable to meet their obligations when due.
+The inability of the FMI to complete settlement could have significant adverse effects on the market it serves and the broader economy. - h) Custody and Investment risk: Custody Risk is the risk of loss of assets held in custody in the event of a custodian's insolvency, negligence, fraud, poor administration or inadequate recordkeeping.
 Investment risk is the risk of loss faced by a FMI, other payment system or payment service provider, when it invests its own or its participants' resources such as collateral.